-If you are interested in being a crew member please email us at email@example.com
+Are you interested in being a crew member?
+Please email us at email@example.com

-If you love to watch the balloons inflate, take flight, and to CAREFULLY chase them across the countryside to land wherever the gentle breezes take them; then being part of a chase crew is for you.
-It’s three fun-filled, hard working, action packed days.
+Do you love to watch the balloons inflate, take flight, and to CAREFULLY chase them to watch them land wherever the gentle breezes take them?
+Then being part of a chase crew is for you!
+Come join us for three fun-filled, hard working, action packed days.
 It’s a chance to make new and lasting friendships and lots of memories.
-It’s the beautiful and colorful sights in the sky that delight and awe the very young and the young at heart.
-A dedicated ground crew of two to sixpeople for each balloon is needed to make every flight a success.
+A dedicated ground crew of two to six people for each balloon is needed to make every flight a success.

 Is crewing an easy job?

 The crew is responsible for helping the pilot prepare for the flight.
 They help to setup the equipment by unloading everything from the trailer.
 They then roll out the envelope and lay the basket on its side.
 The propane tanks and burner are attached.
 A couple of members of the crew hold open the envelope while it fills with cold air (from a large fan).
 Once inflated enough with cold air they hold the skirt (base of the envelope) open as the burner is used to heat the air.
 While all of this is happening a crew member is holding onto the rope that is connected to the top of the balloon.
 This persons job is to provide weight so that the balloon doesn’t pop up too quickly.
 They then follow the balloon from the ground and communicate with the pilot to ensure a safe landing.
 It is hard work, but extremely rewarding.
 Best of all, there is always the chance that the pilot has room and says “Hop in!”.